 When will these preserves close early for the program?

-Preparations for the Deer Management Program begin in November, but the preserves selected for the program will not close early until December.
+Preparations for the Deer Management Program begin in the fall, but the preserves selected for the program will not close early until after Thanksgiving.
 Preserves involved in the program will close at 3 p.m. on Monday through Thursday to protect preserve users.
 However, a preserve included in the program will be closed only when deer culling is scheduled at that location for that day.
 Normally, the preserves would close at sunset, which is around 4:20 p.m. in December.
 Because winter has the shortest days of the year, the inconvenience to preserve users is somewhat mitigated.
 While signs posted at the preserves read that the program will continue through March, typically the program ends in February.
 The program can extend into March depending on weather conditions and the number of deer being culled in a particular year.
 Individual preserves return to normal hours based on when the desired number of deer are culled.